cmwright33/comp_sigh/day_one/README.md

 Analysis of Algorithms:
 Runtime of an algorithm can be measured as a function and as dataset grows it will tend towards a worst-case scenario. f(n) represents the function and t(n) the time in: t(n) = O f(n)

+Put in more simple terms, the runtime of a program is affected by things such as loops, nested loops, consecutive statements, if/else statements, common array methods (accessing, inserting, removing).
+All of these will cause the f(n) curve to have a different shape as n grows large.

 Common complexities and graphs of how they grow:
 O(1): Constant.
-Example: Look on page 5 in the phone book to find what you’re looking for
+Example: Look on page 5 in the phone book to find what you’re looking for (Hash table)

 O(logn): Log.
 Example Do a binary search on the phone book to find what you’re looking for